-- Start by searing the pork using the saute mode to get a crispy outside (color=flavor when it comes to cooking!).
+- First, start by searing the pork using the saute mode to get a crispy outside (color=flavor when it comes to cooking!).

-- Add the rest of the ingredients then close the lid and set the vent to the sealing position.
+- Next, add the rest of the ingredients then close the lid and set the vent to the sealing position.

 - Pressure cook (manual cook) for 30 minutes then allow to naturally release (do nothing) for 15 minutes.
 It will take about 10 minutes for the IP to come to pressure first.

-- Transfer the pork to a baking sheet and shred (it will fall apart!).
-Add some of the cooking liquid on top and broil for a few minutes until brown and crispy.
+- Transfer the pork to a baking sheet and shred (it will fall apart!) then add some of the cooking liquid on top and broil for a few minutes until brown and crispy.